mr-mods-yg/moderation-fun-bot-python/README.md

 # Discord Moderation & Fun Bot

 Discord moderation bot is a software program that helps server owners and administrators manage their online communities on Discord.
-It can perform various tasks such as deleting spam messages, banning rule-breakers, assigning roles, logging actions, and more.
+It can perform various tasks such as deleting spam messages, banning rule-breakers, assigning roles, and more.
 It can also interact with users through commands and responses.
 Discord moderation bot is a useful tool for creating a safe and enjoyable environment for Discord users.
 It also includes some fun commands to have fun with your friends and other server members.

 ## Acknowledgements